 Next step, Iizuka known as the former mining town, located at about 30km to the east from Fukuoka.
 In the midst of Japan’s industrial revolution in the Meiji era (1868-1912), Iizuka rapidly developed as the main charcoal production center in the region.
-And if the town seems rather quiet today as a result of the mines closing down in the 1970’s, you have to imagine that at its peak time, it attracted to all the unemployed workers of the area.
+And if the town seems rather quiet today as a result of the mines closing down in the 1970’s, you have to imagine that at its peak time, it attracted all the unemployed workers of the area.
 And what do miners need most after a long day of hard and dangerous work ?
 Entertainment and sweets!
-That is why a number of theatres and tea houses/bakery shops started popping all around Iizuka in those days, making the city famous for precisely that – and still to this day.
+That is why a number of theaters and tea houses/bakery shops started popping all around Iizuka in those days, making the city famous for precisely that – a reputation it maintains to this day.

-At the high of its mining activity, the town had no less than 48 theatres welcoming the miners and their families.
-And today, only one of them is still in activity: Kaho Gekijyo theatre.
-Its architecture is inspired by the one of kabuki style theatres from the Meiji era.
+At the high of its mining activity, the town had no less than 48 theaters welcoming the miners and their families.
+And today, only one of them is still in activity: Kaho Gekijyo Theater.
+Its architecture is inspired by the one of kabuki style theaters from the Meiji era.
 It was built in 1922, but was first destroyed by a fire, and a second time because of a typhoon, before being rebuilt in its actual shape in 1931.
-Bad weather had another impact on the theatre more recently, with a major flood happening in 2003, but everything has been perfectly restored since, thanks to, among other things, the contribution of a few Japanese actors.
+Bad weather had another impact on the theatre more recently, with a major flood happening in 2003, but everything has been perfectly restored since, thanks to, among other things, the contributions of a few Japanese actors.

 The outside architecture is already very impressive, slightly reminiscent of a temple.
-But it is actually once you have arrived inside that almost magical world can be discovered, far away from the style of Western theatres.
-Once you have removed your shoes and pushed the curtains separating the lobby from the performance hall, you are dating back to the olden days in Japan!
+Once you have arrived inside this almost magical world, you’ll discover a building that is far away from the style of Western theaters.
+Once you have removed your shoes and pushed the curtains separating the lobby from the performance hall, you’ll be taken back to the olden days in Japan!

 On the audience side, no red velvet seats in sight but instead, tatami, with small spaces where up to four people can sit are demarcated with wooden planks.
 In other words, the audience is sitting on small cushions on the floor to watch the show.
-This creates a rather unusual (at least as a Westerner) and graphic pattern on the floor.
-Complete with additional seats on a mezzanine and two areas reserved for VIPs, Kaho theatre can welcome a total of 1200 spectators.
-On each side of the audience, you will spot two wooden aisles leading to the stage, called hanamichi, which actors use to make their entrance on stage.
+This creates a rather unusual (at least to a Westerner) and graphic pattern on the floor.
+Complete with additional seats on a mezzanine and two areas reserved for VIPs.
+Kaho Theater can welcome a total of 1,200 spectators.
+On each side of the audience, you will spot two wooden aisles leading to the stage, called a hanamichi, which actors use to make their entrance on stage.
 Speaking of which!
-If the gaze is immediately attracted to it when entering the room, it is only possible to look at all its details from it… or underneath it!
+If your gaze is immediately attracted to it when entering the room, it is only possible to look at all its details from…underneath it!

-The highlight of this theatre tour is that you can actually go below the stage to observe the mechanism turning it (an operation that requires no less than 12 persons) or to have actors enter the stage from underneath it.
+The highlight of this theater tour is that you can actually go below the stage to observe the mechanism, turning the stage (an operation that requires no less than 12 persons) or having actors enter the stage from underneath it.
 As for the decors and curtains, they are all still handled and moved by hand, with the help of a clever system involving ropes and bamboo.

-The theatre also carefully preserved all the accessories and costumes that have been used since the last century.
+The theater also carefully preserved all the accessories and costumes that have been used since the last century.
 You will be able to look at these in one of the backstage rooms or upstairs, in the museum room.
-Masks, swords, hats… hundreds of treasures are gathered here.
+Masks, swords, hats…hundreds of treasures are gathered here.

 You can also take a look at old posters or entrance tickets, a few actors’ autographs or even some of the wooden plates that were used to get back your shoes at the end of a play, also doubling as small ads.

-Note that the theatre still programs about 50 performances every year and also welcomes the annual gathering of all kabuki theatre companies across the country, the Zenkoku Zacho Taikai event, during which performances are given all day.
+Note that the theater still programs about 50 performances every year and also welcomes the annual gathering of all kabuki theater companies across the country, the Zenkoku Zacho Taikai event, during which performances are given all day.

-Once your tour is over, you can move on to another one the town’s long established institution: Chidoriya Honten sweets shop.
-Much older that the theatre we just visited, this sweets shop opened its doors in 1630!
+Once your tour is over, you can move on to another one of the town’s long established institutions: Chidoriya Honten sweets shop.
+Much older that the theater we just visited, this sweets shop opened its doors in 1630!
 The shop offers a mix of traditional sweets along with more modern desserts, all of which are mouth watering.